Dew Remover Heaters, Controllers and Power Sources

 fits the popular controllers from Kendrick, Dew Buster, etc, and can

 also be powered directly from a 12 volt power source with our

 optional cigarette lighter adapter.
-The Dew-Not's flexibility allows
+These heater's flexibility allows

 it to be used on scopes along with dew shields and rail systems.

-Dew-Not is available for all popular sized telescopes and custom
+The heater strips are available for all popular sized telescopes.

 #DN16 is a heater patch for hand controllers like the Meade Autostar